Alpha-Mintamir/Urban_Rent/api/tests/TESTING.md

    - Bcrypt password hashing is mocked
    - Cloudinary file upload is mocked

+### Integration Testing

+Integration tests work with real components:

+1. **Database Integration**:
+   - Tests connect to a test database (cleared between tests)
+   - Database operations are performed with real models

+2. **API Testing**:
+   - Tests make HTTP requests to API endpoints
+   - Response status, headers, and body are verified
+   - Authentication flows are tested end-to-end

+3. **Test Data**:
+   - Helper functions create test data for each test case
+   - Data is isolated between tests to ensure independence

 ## Best Practices

 When adding new tests:

 1. **Isolate Tests**: Each test should be independent and not rely on other tests
-2. **Mock Dependencies**: Use mocks to isolate the unit being tested
+2. **Mock Dependencies**: For unit tests, use mocks to isolate the unit being tested
 3. **Test Edge Cases**: Include tests for error conditions and edge cases
 4. **Descriptive Names**: Use clear, descriptive test names
 5. **Setup/Teardown**: Use `beforeEach` and `afterEach` for proper test isolation